-But lasers also can be dangerous…to the tune of blinding people, so this is a really serious matter!
+Lasers are cool, but lasers also can be dangerous…to the tune of blinding people and breaking cameras, so this is a really serious matter!

 Back in the year 1960, the first laser was built by Theodore H. Maiman at Hughes Laboratories in the US.
 The word actually began as an acronym meaning “Light Amplification by Stimulated Emission of Radiation”.
 (Reference)

-When you upgrade your laser from just a single-point “laser-pointer”, you can get some really amazing effects!
+When you upgrade your laser from just a single-point “laser-pointer” or a cheap DJ laser, you can get some really amazing effects!

 What Regulations Do I Have to Follow?